-The TPS2585x-Q1 internal comparator compares the current-sense output voltage of the two current-limit switches and uses the larger current-sense output voltage to compensate for the line drop voltage.
+For the TPS2585x-Q1, the internal comparator compares the current-sense output voltage of the two currentlimit switches and uses the larger current-sense output voltage to compensate for the line drop voltage.
 The cable compensation amplitude increases linearly as the load current increases.
-The cable compensation also has an upper limitation.
-The cable compensation at output currents greater than 2.4 A is 90 mV and is shown in Figure 10-15.
+It also has an upper limitation.
+The cable compensation at output currents greater than 2.4 A is 90 mV and is shown in Figure 10-9.
 Note the cable compensation only works when you short the VSET to GND.
 For the other VSET configuration, the cable compensation is not available.

-Figure 10-15.
+Figure 10-9.
 Dual Ports Cable Compensation